RustyGearBox/RustyGearBox/README.md

   💻: I’m currently learning Java & SpringBoot at @IT-Academy-BCN<br>
   🤖: I’m looking for help with anything I am currently learning! <br>
   👾: In my free time I love to play videogames, watch movies and listen music <br>
-  💬: We can talk in English, Spanisha and Catalan <br>
+  💬: We can talk in English, Spanish and Catalan <br>
   <br>
   ⚡: Fun fact: My nickname 'GearBox' is due to the videogame 'Bordelands 2'<br>